Fundamental Quality Bound on Optical Quantum Communication

 However, shifting the perspective from \emph{quantity to quality} has already led to fundamentally new insights in entanglement theory.
 In a prior work~\cite{Lami_2024_2}, some of us discovered that the \emph{reverse relative entropy of entanglement}~\cite{Vedral_1997, Eisert_2003}, defined as

 plays a central role in the theory of entanglement measures when adopting the quality framework.
-Specifically, this measure characterises the \emph{error exponent} of entanglement distillation under \emph{non-entangling} operations.
+Specifically, this measure characterises the (zero-rate) \emph{error exponent} of entanglement distillation under \emph{non-entangling} operations.
 The latter class of operations is a useful relaxation of the traditional LOCC framework, whose study has already been fruitful in the past~\cite{Brandao_2010_1, Brandao_2010_2, Brandao_2015, Hayashi_2024, Lami_2024_1}.
 Strikingly, the reverse relative entropy of entanglement enjoys a highly desirable property\,---\,it is additive on product inputs, which makes its regularisation superfluous.
 Thus, precisely for the previously poorly understood mixed quantum states, the shift of perspective from the \emph{quantity} to the \emph{quality} of the distilled entanglement enables a single-letter characterisation of the asymptotic performance.
 This gives us a strong intuition that this entanglement measure should also play a similar role in the theory of quantum communication.

-In following this intuition, we are faced with three immediate problems: (1)~the previous work~\cite{Lami_2024_2} dealt with states and not channels, (2)~the proof is clearly limited to finite-dimensional systems and, most importantly, (3)~even if you could reprove the generalised Sanov theorem that underpins the main findings, the resulting expression would in general \emph{not} be efficiently computable, as it would involve an optimisation over infinite-dimensional separable states.
-In this work, we solve all three of these problems, finding fundamental bounds on the \emph{quality} of entanglement distribution and quantum communication over most optically relevant quantum channels.
+\paragraph{The Paradigm Shift.} In following the above intuition, one faces three immediate problems: (1)~the previous work~\cite{Lami_2024_2} dealt with states and not channels, (2)~the proof is clearly limited to finite-dimensional systems and, most importantly, (3)~even if you could reprove the generalised Sanov theorem that underpins their main findings, the resulting expression would in general \emph{not} be efficiently computable, as it would involve an optimisation over infinite-dimensional separable states.
+Here, we solve all three of these problems, finding \emph{fundamental bounds on the quality} of entanglement distribution and quantum communication over the most optically relevant quantum channels.